sensologica/les-petits-plats/README.md

 * I was provided a Figma mockup and had to implement it using HTML and CSS.
 * I was instructed to build all interactivity and functionality from scratch using only vanilla JavaScript.
 This meant manipulating the DOM directly with JavaScript via events.
 * The recipe data was provided as an array of objects.
 Data had to be extracted, modeled, de-duplicated, and sorted.
-* The code was structured using an OOP approach, leveraging JavaScript Classes and ESM modules.
+* The code was structured using an OOP approach, leveraging JavaScript Classes.
+The code was organized into separate files and loaded as ESM modules.
 * The search bar input performs validation to activate only on queries longer than 3 characters, and an error is shown when no matches are found.
 * The search bar also performs basic input sanitization and ignores any special characters that match a regular expression.
 This is not the best solution in terms of UX because it silently ignores keystrokes inputting special characters, but this was not a requirement and I added this feature as a bonus.
-* The main challenge was ensuring that when several filters of different categories are selected, the results surface an _intersection_ of the selected filters.
+* The main challenge was ensuring that when several filters of different categories are selected, the results represent an _intersection_ of the selected filters.

 Project specs:
 * Platform: Desktop